qc-tum/chemtensor/README.md

 Tensor network algorithms for chemical systems.

-This library is written in C, offering a Python 3 interface for simpler accessibility.
+This library is written in C, offering a Python 3 interface for more straightforward accessibility.

+Documentation is available at [chemtensor.readthedocs.io](https://chemtensor.readthedocs.io).

 Examples